 I spent as much time as possible out in the natural world as a child.
 Growing up between the Lake District of northern England and the East coast of Scotland.
-I went outside when ever I needed space to think.
+I went outside whenever I needed space to think.

 My parents told me I needed to have a profession.
 Accounting was easy.
 Yet I couldn’t see how I could make a difference in the world.

-Over twenty years working with large multinationals, venture capital funded small business, non-profits and start-ups, I realised that the numbers of a business told a story about its success.
+Over twenty years working with large multinationals, a venture capital funded small business, non-profits and start-ups, I realised that the numbers of a business told a story about its success.

 The numbers of your business help you understand what you’re really doing in and support you to make informed decisions.

-As much as we like to think we’re rational beings, we’re actually very emotional.
+We like to think we’re rational beings, we’re actually very emotional.
 Numbers in business can be used to influence others – for good or for bad.
 Driving short-term decisions instead of strategic, sustainable long-term success.